Australia ·

 Step 4: Add your wishes for the year ahead

 Close the main message with a forward-looking line.
 This is standard in Christmas cards because it bridges the holiday into the new year.
-Keep it genuine and specific where you can – “hoping 2026 brings you the garden you’ve been planning” lands better than “wishing you all the best.”
+Keep it genuine and specific where you can.
 For people going through a hard time, a simple “thinking of you this season and hoping the new year brings easier days” is exactly right.

 Step 5: Sign off with intention